EricTGoto/Notes/Books/code_complete.md

 <h2>Chapter 25: Code-Tuning Strategies</h2>

+Overall code performance is heavily influenced by architecture, and DSA selection.
+Statement level execution is often not so significant.

 Before investing time in increasing performance of software, make sure you understand the tradeoffs like readability, and maintainability or even user satisfaction.

 Make sure that performance is a requirement and not nice-to-have.